rcmetcalf/rcmetcalf.github.io/_posts/2015-03-23-welcome-to-carte-noir.md

 I am working towards a B.A. in Media and Journalism, with a concentration in Public Relations, and a B.A. in Archaeology.
 In addition to these degree programs, I am minoring in Information and Library Science.

-list classes:
+"list courses":
-- ANTH 451 Archaeology Field School
+* ANTH 451 Archaeology Field School
-- ANTH 250 North American Archaeology
+* ANTH 250 North American Archaeology
-- ANTH 222 Prehistoric Art
+* ANTH 222 Prehistoric Art
-- more
+* add more

 Cumulative GPA: 3.703